-Rush Creek is one of the most interesting neighborhoods in Central Ohio.
+Rush Creek Village is one of the most interesting neighborhoods in Central Ohio.

 Theodore Van Fossen, a graduate of the New Bauhaus school in Chicago, had worked on the construction of many of Wright’s buildings at the time and teamed up with the Wakefields to design their home as well as the 50-lot neighborhood.

 The home is basically a time capsule that’s been simultaneously perfectly preserved and perfectly updated.
-There are high-end appliances, plenty of natural light, and even an additional guest house.
+There are high-end appliances and plenty of natural light, and the home has so much authentic charm.

 If you want to see more of the property, you can check out the full listing, right here.